matebence/design-patterns/README.md

 		At some point, you got a task to implement exporting the graph into XML format.
 At first, the job seemed pretty straightforward.
 You planned to add an export method to each node class and then leverage recursion to go over each node of the graph, executing the export method.
 The solution was simple and elegant: thanks to polymorphism, you weren’t coupling the code which called the export method to concrete classes of nodes.
 		Unfortunately, the system architect refused to allow you to alter existing node classes.
 He said that the code was already in production and he didn’t want to risk breaking it because of a potential bug in your changes.

+- #### Other patterns
+	> Patterns used in Java EE.

+	- MVP
+		> In MVP, the Presenter contains the UI business logic for the View.
+All invocations from the View delegate directly to the Presenter.
+The Presenter is also decoupled directly from the View and talks to it through an interface.
+This is to allow mocking of the View in a unit test.
+One common attribute of MVP is that there has to be a lot of two-way dispatching.
+For example, when someone clicks the "Save" button, the event handler delegates to the Presenter's "OnSave" method.
+Once the save is completed, the Presenter will then call back the View through its interface so that the View can display that the save has completed.

+	- MVC
+		> MVC Pattern stands for Model-View-Controller Pattern.
+This pattern is used to separate application's concerns.

+	- Business Delegate
+		> Business Delegate Pattern is used to decouple presentation tier and business tier.
+It is basically use to reduce communication or remote lookup functionality to business tier code in presentation tier code.
+In business tier we have following entities.

+	- Data mapper
+		> Object-relational mapping (ORM, O/RM, and O/R mapping tool) in computer science is a programming technique for converting data between incompatible type systems using object-oriented programming languages.
+This creates, in effect, a “virtual object database” that can be used from within the programming language.
+There are both free and commercial packages available that perform object-relational mapping, although some programmers opt to construct their own ORM tools.

+	- Active record
+		> The active record pattern is an approach to accessing data in a database.
+A database table or view is wrapped into a class.
+Thus, an object instance is tied to a single row in the table.
+After creation of an object, a new row is added to the table upon save.
+Any object loaded gets its information from the database.
+When an object is updated the corresponding row in the table is also updated.
+The wrapper class implements accessor methods or properties for each column in the table or view.

+	- Front controller
+		> The front controller design pattern is used to provide a centralized request handling mechanism so that all requests will be handled by a single handler.
+This handler can do the authentication/ authorization/ logging or tracking of request and then pass the requests to corresponding handlers.
+Following are the entities of this type of design pattern.

+	- Intercepting filter
+		> The intercepting filter design pattern is used when we want to do some pre-processing / post-processing with request or response of the application.
+Filters are defined and applied on the request before passing the request to actual target application.
+Filters can do the authentication/ authorization/ logging or tracking of request and then pass the requests to corresponding handlers.
+Following are the entities of this type of design pattern.

+	- Data transfer object
+		> The Transfer Object pattern is used when we want to pass data with multiple attributes in one shot from client to server.
+Transfer object is also known as Value Object.
+Transfer Object is a simple POJO class having getter/setter methods and is serializable so that it can be transferred over the network.
+It does not have any behavior.
+Server Side business class normally fetches data from the database and fills the POJO and send it to the client or pass it by value.
+For client, transfer object is read-only.
+Client can create its own transfer object and pass it to server to update values in database in one shot.
+Following are the entities of this type of design pattern.

+	- Data access object
+		> Data Access Object Pattern or DAO pattern is used to separate low level data accessing API or operations from high level business services.
+Following are the participants in Data Access Object Pattern.

+	- Service locator
+		> The service locator design pattern is used when we want to locate various services using JNDI lookup.
+Considering high cost of looking up JNDI for a service, Service Locator pattern makes use of caching technique.
+For the first time a service is required, Service Locator looks up in JNDI and caches the service object.
+Further lookup or same service via Service Locator is done in its cache which improves the performance of application to great extent.
+Following are the entities of this type of design pattern.

+	- Composite entity
+		> Composite Entity pattern is used in EJB persistence mechanism.
+A Composite entity is an EJB entity bean which represents a graph of objects.
+When a composite entity is updated, internally dependent objects beans get updated automatically as being managed by EJB entity bean.
+Following are the participants in Composite Entity Bean.